History of Lahore: Mughal Empire

 Lahore reached a peak of architectural glory during the rule of the Mughals, whose buildings and gardens survived the hazards of time.
 Lahore's reputation for beauty fascinated the English poet John Milton, who wrote "Agra and Lahore, the Seat of Great Mughal" in 1670.

 From 1524 to 1752, Lahore was part of the Mughal Empire.
 Lahore touched the zenith of its glory during the Mughal rule from 1524 to 1752.
 The Mughals, who were famous as builders, gave Lahore some of its finest architectural monuments, many of which are extant today.

 From 1524 to 1752, Lahore was part of the Mughal Empire.
 Lahore grew under emperor Babur; from 1584 to 1598, under the emperors Akbar the Great and Jahangir, the city served as the empire's capital.
 Lahore reached the peak of its architectural glory during the rule of the Mughals, many of whose buildings and gardens have survived the ravages of time.
 Lahore's reputation for beauty fascinated the English poet John Milton, who wrote "Agra and Lahore, the Seat of the Great Mughal" in 1670.
 During this time, the massive Lahore Fort was built.
 A few buildings within the fort were added by Akbar's son, Mughal Emperor Jahangir, who is buried in the city.
 Jahangir's son, Shahjahan Burki, was born in Lahore.
 He, like his father, extended the Lahore Fort and built many other structures in the city, including the Shalimar Gardens.
 The last of the great Mughals, Aurangzeb, who ruled from 1658 to 1707, built the city's most famous monuments, the Badshahi Masjid and the Alamgiri Gate next to the Lahore Fort.

 During the 18th century, as Mughal power dwindled, Lahore was often invaded, and government authority was lacking.
 The great Punjabi poet Baba Waris Shah said of the situation, "khada peeta wahy da, baqi Ahmad Shahy da" — "we have nothing with us except what we eat and wear, all other things are for Ahmad Shah".
 Ahmad Shah Durrani captured remnants of the Mughal Empire and had consolidated control over the Punjab and Kashmir regions by 1761.

 The Delhi Sultanate and later Mughal Empire ruled the region.
 The Lahore region became predominantly Muslim.
 Due to missionary Sufi saints whose dargahs dot the landscape of Punjab region, and to the efforts of Mughal emperors, whose policies and forced religious conversions discouraged the growth of other religions.

 The 1740s were years of chaos, and the city had nine different governors between 1745 and 1756.

 Maratha Empire

 Shortly after defeating the Afghans in the Battle of Delhi, the Marathas entered Lahore in 1758.

-In March 1758, about 50,000 soldiers of the Maratha Empire laid siege to Sirhind, with a usual alliance with Khalsa and Mughal Commander Khan Adina Beg.
-At that time, the Afghan general Jahan Khan, along with Abdali's son Taimur Shah, had 25,000 troops with him.
-On 20 April 1758, the Marathas entered Lahore.
+In March 1758, about 50,000 Maratha soldiers sieged Sirhind.
+They formed an unusual alliance with the Sikh Misls and the Mughal Governor Adina Beg Khan.
+Lahore was governed by, Taimur Shah, son of Ahmed Shah, and subordinated by Jahan Khan, at the head of about 25,000 strong army.
+In April 1758, the Marathas massacred the Afghan garrison and victoriously entered Lahore.